 The Verdict: The PlayStation® Card from Capital One® won’t really help you save on everyday expenses like gas and groceries, which makes it ill-suited to be your primary spending vehicle.
 But it can save you a bundle on gaming and entertainment expenses, in addition to perhaps helping you avoid undue aggravation if you have a teenager in the house.

 With that being said, the average gamer is 35 years old, according to the Electronic Software Association, and the PlayStation® Card does a great job of rewarding the kid in all of us.
 It gives you 5 points for each $1 that you spend at the PlayStation™ Store and at authorized PlayStation and Sony retailers, plus 3 points per $1 spent on your monthly mobile phone bill.
 All other purchases earn 1 point per $1.

-The PlayStation® Card is somewhat less enticing on the financing side of things, though it does offer 0% on new purchases until November 2018 and charges no balance-transfer fee.
-The main flaw is the fact that its regular interest rate could be above the market average, depending on your creditworthiness, which is well above the 19.88% average for credit cards that require “good” credit for approval.
+The PlayStation® Card is somewhat less enticing on the financing side of things, though it does offer 0% on new purchases for 6 months and charges no balance-transfer fee.
+The main flaw is the fact that its regular interest rate could be above the market average, depending on your creditworthiness, which is well above the 20.31% average for credit cards that require “good” credit for approval.
 But that can be avoided by simply paying your balance in full each month.

 As a result, the PlayStation® Card is an excellent option for anyone who makes frequent PlayStation purchases but usually requires no financing assistance to pay for them.
 And while the card’s good-credit approval requirement might prevent many people from qualifying, this would be a good card to open with the intent of making your child an authorized user, considering that it doesn’t charge an annual fee.
 Read on for more details about this offer and a comparison of popular alternatives.